-Let a Savannah wrongful death lawyer at Kaine Law represent you in your pursuit of compensation.
+Let a Savannah personal injury lawyer at Kaine Law represent you in your pursuit of compensation.
 We will handle your case with compassion and professionalism as we fight to preserve your right to recover damages.

 We Will Work to Bring You Justice and Compensation After a Wrongful Death